Skip to content

 The Assises Franco-Polonaises de Chimie are intended to extend and disseminate the achievements of Polish and French research groups and to promote international cooperation.

-We are looking forward to welcoming you all in Montpellier!
+We are looking forward to welcoming you all in Paris!

 On behalf of Organizing Committee,